 E. Involuntary Transfer

 1. When an assignment cannot be filled during the course of a school year through voluntary transfer or new hire, an employee may be involuntarily transferred.
 Considerations in determining which employee is to be involuntarily transferred include the area of employee’s competence, major or minor field of study, length of service within the District, length of service in the building, appropriate credentials/endorsements, demonstrated past successful experience at the grade level or subject matter.

-where two (2) or more employees are equally qualified for the assignment, the least senior employee will be involuntarily transferred.
+Where two (2) or more employees are equally qualified for the assignment, the least senior employee will be involuntarily transferred.

 2. At least ten (10) days written notice with a stated reason for transfer will be given to the employee who is to be transferred.
 The affected employee will be personally contacted by the building principal or Superintendent and will be told the specific reason(s) for being selected for such a transfer.
 A transferred employee is entitled to discuss his/her personal desires at that time.